 The provision also implies that Member States should continually monitor the agreements to which that Article applies, so that these agreements are amended or even denounced as soon as possible to minimise the conflict between a Member State's obligations under the Treaty and its obligations under the agreements.
-Moreover, where an international agreement allows, but does not require, a Member State to adopt a measure which appears to be contrary to Community law, the Member State must refrain from adopting such a measure 343.
+Moreover, where an international agreement allows, but does not require, a Member State to adopt a measure which appears to be contrary to Community law, the Member State must refrain from adopting such a measure .

-174. Specifically with regard to the relation between the European Union and the ILO it should be noted that the EU is not a member of the ILO but has the status of a non-voting observer344.
-This regularly causes problems when conventions are negotiated in the ILO concerning matters covered by Union law 345.
+174. Specifically with regard to the relation between the European Union and the ILO it should be noted that the EU is not a member of the ILO but has the status of a non-voting observer.
+This regularly causes problems when conventions are negotiated in the ILO concerning matters covered by Union law.
 The Union institutions and the Member States have tried to find some modus vivendi in order to enable the Union's position, where relevant, to be voiced and defended.

 During the annual sessions of the ILO Conference and meetings of the Governing Body, Member States meet to co-ordinate views on an informal basis, and the Presidency of the EU will often express any consensus reached among the Member States and the Commission on matters under discussion within the ILO.
 Member States remain free to express national positions.
-More formal coordination takes place for the negotiation of proposed conventions relating to matters within EU competence346.
+More formal coordination takes place for the negotiation of proposed conventions relating to matters within EU competence.

 In practice, it has not always been easy to reach agreement.
 Attempts to establish coordination arrangements for the participation of the Member States and the Community in ILO Convention No. 170 on safety in the use of chemicals at work led to the Commission seeking an opinion from the ECJ.
-In its Opinion 2/91, the ECJ stressed the importance of close cooperation between the Community and the Member States in the negotiation and implementation of conventions drawn up within the ILO347.
+In its Opinion 2/91, the ECJ stressed the importance of close cooperation between the Community and the Member States in the negotiation and implementation of conventions drawn up within the ILO.

 The opinion did not however resolve the differences between the Member States and the Commission.
-In 1994, the Commission adopted a proposal for a Council Decision on the exercise of the Community's external competence at international labour conferences in cases falling within the joint competence of the Community and its Member States 348.
-The Council however did not act upon this proposal, which was withdrawn on 9 June 2000.
+In 1994, the Commission adopted a proposal for a Council Decision on the exercise of the Community's external competence at international labour conferences in cases

-343 ECJ 28 March 1995, Evans Medical Ltd and Macfarlan Smith Ltd, C-324/93, ECR 1995, I-563, para 32.
+&lt;sup>347 ECJ 28 March 1995, Evans Medical Ltd and Macfarlan Smith Ltd, C-324/93, ECR 1995, I-563, para 32.

-Eeckhout, P., External Relations of the European Union.
+&lt;sup>348 Eeckhout, P., External Relations of the European Union.
 Legal and Constitutional Foundations, Oxford, Oxford University Press, 2004, 69; 126; 201;.
+Son Eachhout, P., External, Palations, et the European University Press, 2004, 69; 126; 201;.

-See Eeckhout, P., External Relations of the European Union.
+&lt;sup>349 See Eeckhout, P., External Relations of the European Union.
 Legal and Constitutional Foundations, Oxford, Oxford University Press, 2004, 69; Macleod, I., Hendry, I.D. and Hyett, S., The External Relations of the European Communities, Oxford, Clarendon Press, 1996, 191.

-Macleod, I., Hendry, I.D. and Hyett, S., The External Relations of the European Communities, Oxford, Clarendon Press, 1996, 191.
+&lt;sup>350 Macleod, I., Hendry, I.D. and Hyett, S., The External Relations of the European Communities, Oxford, Clarendon Press, 1996, 191.

-See Macleod, I., Hendry, I.D. and Hyett, S., The External Relations of the European Communities, Oxford, Clarendon Press, 1996, 191.
-348 COM(94) 2 final.
-See Eeckhout, P., External Relations of the European Union.
-Legal and
+&lt;sup>351 See Macleod, I., Hendry, I.D. and Hyett, S., The External Relations of the European Communities, Oxford, Clarendon Press, 1996, 191.